New Kid: Awards and reception

-The book sold well becoming a bestseller.
+The book became a New York Times bestseller in the world.
 The book was generally well reviewed, receiving a starred review in School Library Journal and Publishers Weekly.
 The Horn Book Magazine wrote that the graphic novel "stands out as a robust, contemporary depiction of a preteen navigating sometimes hostile spaces yet staying true to himself thanks to friends, family, and art."
 Bird noted how New Kid is the rare graphic novel to have a non-superhero contemporary black teen as a protagonist.
 Common Sense Media wrote in its review, "The move to middle school confuses many students and has inspired many comics, but this funny and heartfelt graphic novel covers new territory."
 Wesley Jacques writing in The Bulletin of the Center for Children's Books, criticized the book's "uneven pacing and inconsistency in illustration" and for its failure to explore the colorism faced by darker skinned characters.
 The New York Times named it one of the best children's books of 2019 and Polygon labeled it one of the 50 best graphic novels for kids.

 The book won the 2020 Newbery Medal and Coretta Scott King Award, which was seen as part of an awards "breakthrough" for graphic novels.
 It was the first graphic novel to be awarded the Newbery Medal.
 Craft had been hopeful New Kid would be recognized with the Newbery Medal after it did well in several mock Newbery Awards and was shocked when he received a second phone call informing him about the Coretta Scott King Award win.
 Krishna Grady, chair of the 2020 Newbery committee, praised the book in announcing its win, "Respectful of its child audience, it explores friendship, race, class and bullying in a fresh and oftentimes humorous manner."
 The book also won the 2020 Kirkus Prize.

 Controversy and ban of the book

-In the context of a backlash against racial justice protests in the U.S., New Kid was accused of promoting critical race theory.
+In the context of a backlash against racial justice protests in the U.S., New Kid was accused of promoting critical race theory and racism.
 This accusation is unsubstantiated, as author Jerry Craft was not even aware of the academic theory when writing the book.

 In 2020, a Pennsylvania school district banned the book as an educational resource together with other anti-racism books.
 This ban was overturned in September 2021 after protests by parents and students.

-The school district in Katy, Texas banned the book, and postponed a virtual talk by Craft to elementary school students scheduled to take place in October 2021.
+The school district in Katy, Texas, banned the book, and postponed a virtual talk by Craft to elementary school students scheduled to take place in October 2021.
 The removal of the book from the curriculum of Katy Independent School District followed a mobilization by parents, who signed a Change.org online petition alleging that the book violated a new state law on how American history should be portrayed in schools.